natcap/invest.users-guide/source/waterpurification.rst

  NASA provides free global 30m DEM data at http://asterweb.jpl.nasa.gov/gdem-wist.asp.

- As does USGS - http://eros.usgs.gov/#/Find_Data/Products_and_Data_Available/Elevation_Products and http://hydrosheds.cr.usgs.gov/.
+ As does the USGS - http://eros.usgs.gov/elevation-products and http://hydrosheds.cr.usgs.gov/.

  Or, it may be purchased relatively inexpensively at sites such as MapMart (www.mapmart.com).